After testing several different ways to freeze sweet corn, I'm sharing the BEST way in terms of texture, flavor and ease of prep!

 A. Boil, Cut, Freeze

 The corn cobs were boiled for 6 minutes each.
 I was able to fit 6 cobs in my pot at a time, so I cooked them in batches until they were all cooked.
 As soon as they came out of the boiling water, they went into an ice bath.
 I used a cooler full of ice water as the ice bath.
 Once they were completely cool, I used a serrated knife to cut the corn off the cob.
-I measured 10 cups of corn in a large bowl and stirred in 1 tablespoon salt and 1 tablespoon sugar.
+I measured 10 cups of corn in a large bowl and stirred in 1 tbsp salt and 1 tbsp sugar.
 It was then scooped into freezer bags and frozen.

 Why test this method?
 This was the most popular response when asked how followers cook their sweet corn.